MRoth1910/Divinum_Officium_la_vulg/README.md

 To use latexmk on a Mac with TeXShop/pour employer latexmk sur le Mac avec TeXShop : [use this file/employer ce fichier](https://github.com/MRoth1910/Vesperale-Romanum/blob/main/lualatexmk.engine) and [this one/celui-ci](https://github.com/MRoth1910/Vesperale-Romanum/blob/main/lualatexmkrc)

-Certain hymns from the \textit{Parish Book of Chant,} second edition, reproduced and adapted.
+Certain hymns from the *Parish Book of Chant,* second edition, reproduced and adapted.
 [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/)

 Translation of the Litany of the Saints orations © Michael Martin.
 Used with permission.

-Translation of \textit{Stabat mater dolorosa} © [the Stabat Mater Foundatiion.](https://stabatmater.info/nl/copyright/) Used with permission.
+Translation of *Stabat mater dolorosa* © [the Stabat Mater Foundatiion.](https://stabatmater.info/nl/copyright/) Used with permission.

 All other material from sources in the public domain or free of known copyright restrictions.